vektor8891/finance-R/README.md

 - ***CategoryType***: Category type (recommended values: `COSTS` and `INCOME` but it can be customized).
 - ***CategoryGroup***: Category group (e.g. `Transportation` or `Communication`).
 - ***Category***: Category name (e.g. `Public transportation` or `Telephone`).
-- ***IsAccount***: Optional parameter.
-If set to `Y`, this category will be treated as a separate account.
-This means that all the transactions that has this category will be duplicated and for the duplicates the _Account_ parameter will be set to the category name.
-This can be useful for CDs (certificate of deposits).
-Using this option the CD amount can be treated as a separate account.
-- ***Replace***: Optional parameter.
-Only used if _IsAccount_ is set to `Y`.
-If not empty, the _Category_ field for all the transactions under this category (both the original and the duplicated ones) will be set to this value.
-E.g. in case of CDs, this can be set to `Transfer`.

 ## patterns